-I was first introduced to Zamioculcas Zamifolia, aka ZZ plants, when I started dating my now husband (way back when!).
+I was first introduced to Zamioculcas zamiifolia, aka ZZ plants, when I started dating my now husband (way back when!).
 He had just picked up a large ZZ plant for his condo.
-His condo didn’t get a ton of light and it wasn’t near the window but it thrived!
+His condo didn’t get much light and it wasn’t near the window but it thrived!

 ZZ Plant Basics

-The proper name of the ZZ plant is Zamioculcas Zamifolia.
-It’s a tropical plant that’s native to east Africa and Tanzania.
+The proper name of the ZZ plant is Zamioculcas Zamiifolia.
+It’s a tropical perennial plant that’s native to east Africa and Tanzania.
 In Africa it thrived despite the hot temperature and droughts.
 It’s only recently been circulating as a houseplant, being brought into home around the 1990s.

 ZZ plants grows thick stalks from bulbous rhizomes where water is stored that was originally needed when living through droughts in East Africa which help make them the hardy plants that they are today!